 Prishniparni is a well-known medicinal herb of Ayurveda.
 This herb is found in India (Bihar, Orissa, West Bengal), Nepal, China and Northern Australia.
-In Ayurveda, it is used in treatment of asthma, dysentery, delirium, ulcers, malarial fevers, fractures of bones, inflammation of chest and diarrhea, catarrhs, bleeding piles and many other ailments.
-The roots of plants mainly contain alkaloids, saponins, flavonoids, glycosides, proteins, steroids, tannins and phytosterols.
+In Ayurveda, it is used in the treatment of asthma, dysentery, delirium, ulcers, malarial fevers, fractures of bones, inflammation of chest and diarrhea, catarrhs, bleeding piles and many other ailments.
+The roots of the plants mainly contain alkaloids, saponins, flavonoids, glycosides, proteins, steroids, tannins and phytosterols.

 It is one of the root of Laghu panchamula in Dashamoola ( a combination of roots of ten medicinal plants = Brihatpanchamula + Laghupanchamula).
 Dashamoola is a standard Ayurvedic remedy for inflammatory conditions.

-For medicinal purpose the roots, leaves and whole plant is used.
+For the medicinal purpose the roots, leaves and whole plant is used.
 Leaves have antiseptic properties.
-They are used traditionally in treatment of wounds, genitourinary infections and urinary disorders.
+They are used traditionally in the treatment of wounds, genitourinary infections and urinary disorders.
 The powdered leaves of this plant are used for gonorrhea.
 The plant is also used in heart troubles.
 The plant is also used as an antidote against the bites of certain vipers, scorpions.

-The roots of plants have aphrodisiac, liver protecting, anti-inflammatory (swelling reducing), antithrombotic (reduces the formation of blood clots/thrombi), antimicrobial and anti-diarrheal properties.
+The roots of the plants have aphrodisiac, the liver protecting, anti-inflammatory (swelling reducing), antithrombotic (reduces the formation of blood clots/thrombi), antimicrobial and anti-diarrheal properties.
 The roots are used for fracture healing due to its property of accumulation of phosphorous and deposition of calcium.

 The botanical name of Prishniparni is Uraria picta.
 It belongs to plant family Papilionaceae;Fabaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.